FDio/csit/docs/report/introduction/introduction.rst

 Report Structure
 ================

-FD.io |csit-release| report contains system performance and functional testing data of |vpp-release|. `PDF version of this report`_ is available for download.
+The FD.io |csit-release| report contains system performance and functional testing data of |vpp-release|.
+A `PDF version of this report`_ is available for download.

-|csit-release| report is structured as follows:
+The |csit-release| report is structured as follows:

 #.
 INTRODUCTION: General introduction to FD.io |csit-release|.